Jedrek1996/ExcelReader/README.md

 3. Once the **`dist`** folder is created, rename it to **`build`**.
 4. Update the GitHub repository.
 5. Render will automatically pick up the changes and redeploy.

+## To Do (Resume on 23 Sept)
+- Refactor Components.
+(Breakdown, add memo and callback hooks.
+Redux..?)
+- (Tenative) upgrade app.
+To add users and save file in Mongodb.